-Larsen Law Offices, LLC, a Denver, Colorado law firm, provides legal assistance to a diverse and dynamic array of business and corporate clients throughout the United States through effective, innovative, and practical approaches to individual business industries.
+Larsen Law Offices, LLC, a Denver, Colorado law firm, provides business law services to a diverse and dynamic array of corporate clients throughout the United States through effective, innovative, and practical approaches to individual business industries.
 Larsen Law™ represents companies from a variety of industries including healthcare, software, medical and technology – specializing in contracts for technology transfer, software licensing, systems agreements and more.

 Colorado Licensing Attorney Susan Larsen

 A license is a right to use someone else’s property or enjoy a portion of their rights of ownership.
-Licenses may be for the use of another’s Trademark, invention or process, property, or other property or rights.
-I can help you prepare Licensing Agreements for your company’s use or review and negotiate other company’s Licensing Agreement to your advantage prior to execution by your company.
+Licenses may be for the use of another’s software, database, invention or process, property, or other property or rights.
+It is important to have an experienced licensing lawyer prepare these Licensing Agreements for your company’s use, or review and negotiate another company’s Licensing Agreement to your advantage prior to execution by your company.
+Susan Larsen is an experienced business and contracts attorney at Larsen Law Offices, LLC in Denver, who can assist you with all licensing agreement needs for your business.

 Other factors to consider before finalizing a Licensing Agreement are whether or not, and under what circumstances, your property might be combined with other property, such as, for example, an embedded data base, what prohibited uses you need to stipulate in advance, any warranties you may want to make regarding your asset, any limitations of your liability should be carefully detailed, and whether or not your asset should be covered by a Services Agreement.

-If you are considering letting another use your property, be sure to distinguish between the proper forms such allowances can take, as a lease, a license, a rental and even a Non-Disclosure Agreement are not created equally and all carry different considerations with them.
+If you are considering letting another use your property, you may benefit by first consulting with a business attorney who can distinguish between the proper forms such allowances can take, as a lease, a license, or a rental.
+Even subparts thereof, such as Non-Disclosure Agreements, are not created equally and each document carries different considerations within.

-I have over 30 years of business law experience and have been a licensed Colorado attorney since 2002.
-I serve clients across the United States with legal issues including contracts, business law, healthcare and other aspects of doing business today.
+Susan Larsen has over 30 years of business law experience and has been a licensed Colorado attorney since 2002.
+She serves clients in Denver and across the United States with legal issues including licensing agreements, as well as contracts, business law, technology, software licensing, healthcare and other aspects of business.
 Whether your business is just getting started, or has been established for many years, reach out to my law firm today to talk about your legal issues and concerns.
 I can be reached at (303) 520-6030.